MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 The return value is a copy owned by the caller of this function, and should be freed with `gtk_text_attributes_unref()`.

-Returns: a new `Gnome::Gtk3::TextAttributes`
+Returns: a new **Gnome::Gtk3::TextAttributes**

     method gtk_text_view_get_default_attributes ( --> N-GObject  )

 [gtk_text_view_] set_input_purpose
 ----------------------------------

-Sets the prop `input-purpose` property which can be used by on-screen keyboards and other input methods to adjust their behaviour.
+Sets the *input-purpose* property which can be used by on-screen keyboards and other input methods to adjust their behaviour.

 Since: 3.6